-The boy ran the few steps to a small area near where the lean-to was constructed, and quickly returned with a great armful of larger dried twigs and wood.
+The boy ran the few steps to a small area near where the lean-to was constructed and quickly returned with a great armful of larger dried twigs and wood.
 He dumped his load into the hole, filling it almost entirely.

-The warrior lifted the little pile of burning tended, moved carefully across the open ground, and then gently placed it down atop the collected mass of wood, needles and twigs.
+The warrior lifted the little pile of burning tinder, moved carefully across the open ground, and then gently placed it down atop the collected mass of wood, needles and twigs.
 In almost no time, the fire built into a burning mass that was knee high.

 “My people don’t make fires like that,” the warrior said, staring into the fire.
 “It takes a lot longer, and it’s tiring process of rubbing wood against wood.
 You started a fire in such a short time, using those rocks.
 What are they?”

 “My tribe,” the boy started out saying, before stopping.